 Infant feeding

 The Midwifery infant feeding team are working towards the Baby friendly Initiative which is an evidenced-based staged accreditation programme that will support maternity and neonatal to transform the care that they provide.
-Supported by the Health Visiting infant feeding service who have Baby Friendly full accreditation.
+Supported by the Health Visiting Service Infant Feeding Team who have Baby Friendly full accreditation.
 The programme is based on extensive and resounding evidence that breastfeeding saves lives, improves health and cuts costs in every country worldwide, rich and poor alike.

-Both Midwifery infant feeding team and the Health Visiting infant feeding service support health professionals to provide sensitive and effective care, enabling mothers to make an informed choice about feeding, get breastfeeding off to a good start and overcome any challenges.
+Both Midwifery infant feeding team and the Health Visiting Service Infant Feeding Team support health professionals to provide sensitive and effective care, enabling mothers to make an informed choice about feeding, get breastfeeding off to a good start and overcome any challenges.

-Walsall Infant Feeding service is available to offer specialist advice, offering individualised support, within a community setting.
+Walsall Health Visiting Service Infant Feeding Team is available to offer specialist advice, offering individualised support and a breastfeeding peer support group.

 Walsall Womb to World Antenatal Programme